Printer Friendly, PDF & Email Printer Friendly, PDF & Email

 • This provision requires health IT to be able to determine whether activity outside of its control has in some way altered the audit log (e.g., that the operating system was exploited to modify the health IT’s database). [see also 77 FR 54235]

 • Hashing is one method to detect whether an audit log has been altered.
-ONC encourages the use of hashing algorithms with strength equal or greater than SHA-2 as specified in FIPS 180-4 (Secure Hash Standard) to determine whether the audit log has been altered. [see also 77 FR 54235]
+To determine whether an audit log has been altered, ONC encourages the use of hashing algorithms consistent with the standards adopted for hashing of electronic health information at § 170.210(c), including a hashing algorithm with security strength equal to or greater than SHA-2 as specified by NIST in Federal Information Processing Standards (FIPS) Publication 180-4, Secure Hash Standard, 180-4 (August 2015). [see also 77 FR 54235]

 Archived Version: